alexandrebeaubien/PHYS326/README.md

 # PHYS326 Tutorials

 This repository will contain files/code used during the PHYS326 tutorial (Fall 2023).
+I will also upload any material to the brightspace.
 I intend on distributing Python notebooks, which can be opened with Jupyter Lab or Jupyter notebook. **You are encouraged to follow along using your own Python notebook**.

 1. There are many ways to download either Jupyter Lab or Jupyter notebook.
 If it's your first time, a recommendation is to use the Anaconda environment: https://www.anaconda.com/download.
     1. Download for Windows, Mac or Linux.